-Years of yo-yo dieting and emotional eating makes it difficult to hear your body's hunger and fullness signals.
-Learn the strategies to help tune in to your body's hunger and fullness cues so you can eat when hungry, and stop eating when full.
+Years of yo-yo dieting and a disordered relationship with food makes it difficult to hear your body's hunger and fullness signals.
+Learn the strategies to help tune in to your body's hunger and fullness cues so you can better nourish your body.

 Most people have a bit of diet advice they heard as a teenager that they still attempt to follow as adults.
 I'm no different.
 Luckily, the advice that sticks out to me didn't come from a fad diet, although it did come from YM Magazine...not exactly a reliable source.
 Despite that, it's stood the test of time, and a nutrition degree.

 In middle school, I read an interview with Natalie Portman (still love her!).
 When asked how she stays in shape, she replied "I eat when I'm hungry.
 I stop eating when I'm full.
 That's it."